julianchurchill/text-adventure/README.md

 - [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
 If the original item (e.g. spade) includes this information it is ignored.
 Should this be changed to be bi-directional?
 It would make writing content easier but needs considering as it might not always be appropriate.

-- [FEATURE] Action navigator - instead of long click context menu sequence use a sidebar which either expands or gets replaced (with a title to preserve context e.g. 'Show inventory...', 'Take an item...').
-  - [TEST] action view title defaults to 'Actions...'
-  - [TEST] activity sets action view title when user selects an action

 - [REFACTOR]
   - [TEST] View/Presenter moveThroughExit interface should use 'Exit' actions instead of Exit objects directly and should use a common 'UserActionHandler::handleAction' interface

 - Add monsters, npcs

 - Add other verbs - attack, eat, drink, dance, take, drop, give, talk

-- Save progress
-  - Add a menu on the Android menu key so the user can select 'save'.
-  - Autosave

 - Optional images to go with text?